erickvasilev/rainloop-iredmail/README.md

 1. Upload the "iredmail" directory to `data/_data_/_default_/plugins` in your RainLoop installation.
 (NOTE: Older versions of RainLoop have a slightly different data directory structure with a random hash, but you will still find a plugins directory)
 2. Activate in the Plugins section of the admin area.
 3. Configure with your iRedMail edition (MySQL/MariaDB or PgSQL), and the `vmail` database password iRedMail generated for you.
-You can find it in settings.py in iRedAdmin's root directory (`/opt/www/iredadmin`).
+You can find it in settings.py in iRedAdmin's root directory (`/opt/www/iredadmin` on Debian).
-4. You may need to remove `escapeshellcmd` and `shell_exec` from PHP's disable_functions setting, in `/etc/php5-fpm/php.ini`.
+4. You may need to remove `escapeshellcmd` and `shell_exec` from php.ini's disable_functions directive (`/etc/php5-fpm/php.ini` on Debian).

 If your iRedMail installation is modified enough to require such a change, the database hostname and other parameters can be edited in index.php.